Dr. Dan Wickham

 Manager of SludgeHammer Global Manufacturing

 Chris has an in-depth mechanical and manufacturing background and is responsible for technology fabrication, assembly, inventory and quality control.
-He is also a fireman, first responder, devoted husband and father to three amazing kids.
-Chris’s hard work and devotion to protecting the environment through Advanced waste water solution is portrayed daily.
+He is also an assistant fire chief, first responder, devoted husband and father to three amazing kids.
+Chris’s hard work and devotion to protecting the environment through advanced waste water solution is portrayed daily.

 Director of Positivity, Cuteness and Overall Morale Booster!

-DAX brings daily joy into the office and supports every staff member with his sweetness and overwhelming ability to bring gladness and happiness.
-DAX is also responsible for quality control and loves his career at SludgeHammer.
+Daxie is our Director of Positivity.
+He is a rescue from one of our clients and brings daily joy into the office.
+He supports every staff member with his sweetness and ability to bring happiness to our days.
+Dax is also responsible for quality control and loves his career at SludgeHammer.
+Daxie recently completed a 6-week training course at the Third Coast Canine Academy, where he learned to be tolerant of squirrels.